apache/calcite/site/_docs/howto.md

 To setup [IntelliJ IDEA](https://www.jetbrains.com/idea/), either ultimate or community, follow the standard steps for the installation of IDEA, and setup of the JDK with versions currently supported by Calcite.

+Start with building calcite project from the command line (See how to build Calcite from the source).

-To start, go to *File > Open...* and open up Calcite's "pom.xml" file.
+Go to *File > Open...* and open up Calcite's "pom.xml" file.
 When IntelliJ asks if you want to open it as a project or a file, select project.
 Also, say yes when it asks if you want a new window.
 IntelliJ's Maven project importer should handle the rest.